dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 ## .NET Framework Applications

 .NET Framework applications, such as WinForms, WPF, Console, and ASP.NET 4, have a tried and tested connection string pattern.
 The connection string should be added to your application's App.config file (Web.config if you are using ASP.NET).
-If your connection string contains sensitive information, such as username and password, you can protect the contents of the configuration file using [Protected Configuration](https://docs.microsoft.com/dotnet/framework/data/adonet/connection-strings-and-configuration-files#encrypting-configuration-file-sections-using-protected-configuration).
+If your connection string contains sensitive information, such as username and password, you can protect the contents of the configuration file using the [Secret Manager tool](https://docs.microsoft.com/aspnet/core/security/app-secrets#secret-manager).

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>